maggick/maggick.github.io/source/programming/markdown.html.markdown

+---
+title: Markdown
+---

 # Markdown

-## The language

 Markdown is a wonderful language to write quick text.
 All this site is write with markdown.

+## The language

 [source in french](http://progmod.org/tutoriel/3/utilisez-markdown/)